He loves me. He loves me not.

 1. Great wall of Avoidance

-If an avoidant loves you, he’ll let a layer or two drops so that you can get a glimpse of his true self.
+If an avoidant loves you, he’ll let a layer or two drop so that you can get a glimpse of his true self.
 He’ll even show you his vulnerable side and maybe share a secret.

 Breaking down his emotional wall is the number one sign—and he’ll do it for you, even if it will cost him sleepless nights.